2026 Florida State Tax Deadlines

 - File via Florida E-Services

-- Payment must be made by May 1, 2027
+- Payment due by May 1, 2027 for calendar-year filers

 Extension to file taxes in Florida for 2026